getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/scopes.md

 {% include components/platform_content.html content_dir='with-scope' %}

-While this example looks similar to `configure-scope` it's very different, in the sense that `configure-scope` actually changes the current active scope, all successive calls to `configure-scope` will keep the changes.
+While this example looks similar to `configure-scope`, it's very different, in the sense that `configure-scope` actually changes the currently active scope, all successive calls to `configure-scope` will keep the changes.

 While on the other hand using `with-scope` creates a clone of the current scope